10 Tips for Handling a Sabotaging Boss

 Here are some specific strategies for dealing with a boss who is sabotaging you:

-• Document everything (discussed in detail below).
+- Document everything (discussed in detail below) when dealing with a sabotaging boss.
 This includes keeping a record of dates, times, and locations of incidents, as well as any names of witnesses.

 Remember, you are not alone.
 Many people experience workplace sabotage at some point in their careers.
-By understanding the potential reasons behind your boss’s behavior and by developing a strategic approach for dealing with the situation, you can protect yourself and your career.
+When you recognize the signs your boss is sabotaging you, you can develop a strategic approach for dealing with the situation.
+You can also choose to protect yourself and your career by investing in a career coach for guidance.

 The Value of Investing in a Career Coach